 3. Goods and Services Tax

-The Goods and Services Tax (GST) is a national, broad-based consumer tax on most goods and services sold or consumed in Australia.
+The Goods and Services Tax, sometimes known as the GST, is a national consumption tax that applies to a large majority of the goods and services that are sold or consumed in Australia.

 4. Payroll Tax

-Payroll tax is a state tax on the wages you pay to employees.
-It is calculated on the number of wages paid per month and must be paid if total Australian wages exceed the exemption threshold in the relevant state or territory.
-The payroll tax exemption threshold and the payroll tax rate varies between states and territories.
+A payroll tax is a state tax that is calculated and applied to the wages that are paid to employees.
+It is determined by the number of wages paid each month and must be paid if total Australian wages are higher than the exemption threshold in the state or territory in question.
+Both the threshold for claiming exemption from payroll taxes and the rate at which payroll taxes are levied differ between states and territories.

 5. Other business taxes